Stout Braised Lamb Dip

 Toast your hoagie rolls to your liking and spread the teriyaki mayo on the rolls.
 Place the lamb on a hoagie.
 Cut in half and serve with the au jus and your favorite side.

-Recipe courtesy Chef Tom Stevens, Waddell's Pub and Grille, Spokane, WA
+Recipe courtesy of Chef Tom Stevens, Waddell's Pub and Grille, Spokane, WA